aayushhyadav/http_server/Readme.md

     If the program is ran using 'python3 server.py' then press ^C to stop the server If the program is ran using './Start.sh' then type 'Stop' to stop the server

-    While running the './Start.sh' command if there is Permission denied message run the following command - 'chmod +x Start.sh'
+    If there is Permission denied message while running the './Start.sh' command run the following command - 'chmod +x Start.sh'

 #   For running the automated test program (test_automated.py)